JuliaSmoothOptimizers/ADNLPModels.jl/benchmark/README.md

 # Benchmarks for ADNLPModels

-The problem sets are defined in `problems_sets.jl` and mainly are used scalable problems from [OptimizationProblems.jl](https://github.com/JuliaSmoothOptimizers/OptimizationProblems.jl) with approx. 1000 variables.
+The problem sets are defined in problems_sets.jl and mainly use scalable problems from [OptimizationProblems.jl](https://github.com/JuliaSmoothOptimizers/OptimizationProblems.jl), typically involving approximately 1000 variables.

 ## Pkg benchmark